krystianbajno/credsdefault-dataset/README.md

 6. Feedback and Continuous Improvement

 ### Data Collection from Multiple Sources
-Data is gathered from a variety of sources, including PDF files, GitHub repositories, CSV files, ZIP files, and websites.
-The data collector retrieves this information from the internet, serializes it, and saves it in .json format to ensure preservation in case the collection process is interrupted.
+Collects data from various sources (PDFs, GitHub, CSVs, ZIPs, websites), saves it in JSON format to prevent data loss.

 ### Data Processing
-Each data collector has an associated processor.
-These processors analyze the information gathered by the collectors and extract relevant credentials.
+Each collected data set is processed by a corresponding processor to extract credentials.

 ### Post-Processing
-After the initial processing, post-processors further refine the data by loading the extracted credentials, sorting them, and removing any duplicates.
+Refines the extracted credentials by sorting and removing duplicates.

 ### Saving the results
-The final processed data is saved in a JSON file (`output.json`).
+The processed data is saved into a final JSON file (`output.json`).

 ### Hosting the results
-The resulting file is made available as a `Release`.
+The final JSON file is hosted as a `Release`.